Anwit16/Anwit-Notepad/CONTRIBUTING.md

 - **Accessibility** — keyboard navigation, screen reader support
 - **New features** — see the roadmap below before building something new

-We are NOT looking for:
+I am NOT looking for:

 - Dependency additions (this project intentionally has zero npm dependencies)
 - Framework rewrites (vanilla JS is a deliberate choice)